-In terms of quality and importance, the SPA has significant ecological value due to the substantial number of bird species, many of which are rare in Europe.
-The area is an important habitat for many reptiles and birds because of its location, as it is a migratory corridor for many species but is also used as a nesting area for important species.
+In terms of quality and importance, the SPA has significant ecological value due to the large number of bird species, many of which are rare in Europe.
+The area is an important habitat for many reptiles and birds as a result of its location, as it is a migratory corridor for many species but is also used as a nesting area for important species.